bjackman/bjackman.github.io/_posts/2019-08-17-self-referential-pangrams.md

 - You are indeed a mongoose, but you are not speaking
 - You are indeed speaking, but you are not a mongoose

-Such simple examples may not make it clear, but a SAT-solver is quite a spectacular thing, because it turns logical puzzles inside out.
-Chris Patuzzo figured out a way of feeding the claim "there is a pangrammatic autogram" into a SAT-solver, and the SAT-solver spat out situations where that claim is true i.e. pangrammatic sentences.
+Such a simplistic example may not make it clear, but a SAT-solver is quite a spectacular thing, because it turns logical puzzles inside out.
+Chris Patuzzo figured out a way of feeding the claim "there is a pangram-autogram" into a SAT-solver, and the SAT-solver spat out situations where that claim is true i.e. pangrammatic sentences.
 I have of course been glossing over the details - SAT-solvers do not really understand English[^3], you feed them formal logical